katiestar99/ansible/docs/docsite/rst/user_guide/sample_setup.rst

     foo_agent_port: 86
     bar_agent_port: 99

-Again, if you are using :ref:`dynamic inventory <dynamic_inventory>`, Ansible creates many dynamic groups automatically.
+Again, if you are using :ref:`dynamic inventory <dynamic_inventory>`, Assible creates many dynamic groups automatically.
 So a tag like "class:webserver" would load in variables from the file "group_vars/ec2_tag_class_webserver" automatically.

 .. _split_by_role: